 Admission

-Applicants must meet the admission requirements of the Graduate College.
+Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 They must have a combined verbal and quantitative score of at least 300 on the Graduate Record Examination (GRE) General Test and must hold an MA from an accredited institution.
 Applicants who do not hold an MA degree are automatically considered for admission to the MA program.
 At least one year of professional experience in teaching, research, or a related field is desirable.
 Applicants who expect to concentrate in statistics should have training in college mathematics through differential and integral calculus.
 Applicants who do not meet these requirements but who show offsetting evidence of superior ability may be granted conditional admission.

 Students work closely with their advisor to develop a plan of study and define a program that matches their goals and interests.
 Those who begin the program after earning a master's degree or with coursework from another program may be able to waive some of the PhD program requirements.